RongSovannrot/Jump-Typing/Player-Jump/README.md

     y_g = 1
     y_h = 15
     y_v = y_h
-These code is the prompt of player ot jump
+These variable is the prompt of player to jump
 ## Process
 This process is used in while loop.
 ### Code